alinakyin/Gentrack-exercise/README.md

 This solution reads in a XML file and generates CSV files corresponding to its CSVIntervalData element.

 ### Usage
-solution.py can be run with any appropriately formatted XML file, simply change the filename in the main method.
+* solution.py can be run with any appropriately formatted XML file, simply change the filename in the main method.
-Once the CSV files are generated, tests.py can be used to verify their correctness.
+* tests.py can then be used to verify the correctness of the generated CSV files.
 Once again, simply change the filename in the main method.

 ## What wasn't done
 I assumed that the header and trailer would always be at the first and last indices of the data, but I could have